Monday Mostly clear. Winds N/NE 15 to 25 km/h.

-Thursday Sunny.
-Winds S 20 to 30 km/h becoming light in the evening then becoming S 15 to 20 km/h in the late evening.
+Tuesday Hot and sunny.
+Winds NW/NE 20 to 30 km/h becoming light in the middle of the day then becoming NE 25 to 35 km/h in the late afternoon.

 Northwest Weather Forecasts

 ||27||43||5%||< 1mm||Nil||N 26||18||NNE 12||12|

 Trampolines have flown into powerlines and a lightning strike has reportedly caused a house fire as a severe thunderstorm tracks from Sydney all along the coast up to northern NSW.

 Those who blamed last week's blackout in South Australia on renewable energy are dead wrong.

 Thunderstorms are affecting six states and territories this afternoon, four of which are under warning for severe storms.